 Kale with parmesan £4, if in doubt add parmesan.

 BBQ baby gems £4 were a nice rest for the palate.

 For desert we went for the soul soothing white chocolate cheesecake with summer berries £5.
 It was the kitchen’s nostalgic interpretation of how Granny used to do it, served table side.
 That night we were gluttons for punishment and this was the final nail in the coffin before we surrendered.

 Somehow we forced another portion down, they felt sorry for us as if we had enough self-inflicted force-feeding and scooped this one off the bill.

 The damage: Expect to pay £50/70 per head with drinks

 The good: Well butchered animal which the farmer was on first name terms with is what Blacklock is great for.
 The simple formula of protein, burning wood and sides done right is a winning one.

 The bad: What was an obvious problem was the chef giving it several renditions of Salt Bae on every piece of meat we got served.
-The cardiologist in London would have a field day here.
-We look back and laugh now, but at the time, the sleepless night that we all endured involved chugging back countless pints of water with weird dreams every hour to boot.
-It rendered us useless the next day, that wasn’t funny at all.
+Every cardiologist in London would have a field day here.
+We look back and laugh now, but at the time, the sleepless night that we all endured, involved chugging back countless pints of water with weird dreams every hour to boot.
+It rendered us useless the next day, that wasn’t funny at all!